 Because the Apple Watch with LTE can function semi-autonomously and has its own cellular line with your carrier, both your Android phone and Apple Watch will receive calls placed to you.
 You might also see text messages, though this might be less than reliable.

 You also won't be able to offload any data, like fitness data, to your Android phone.
 Again, your phone and watch aren't paired at this point; they're just tied to the same cellular account.
 And of course, this won't work at all with the iPhone 14 or newer phones purchased in the US, since they only have eSIMs anyway.

-With watchOS 7, another workaround appears
+From watchOS 7 on, another workaround appears

-If you live with someone or are at least close with someone, who uses an iPhone, it may be more possible than ever to use an Apple Watch with an Android phone.
+If you live with someone or are at least close with someone who uses an iPhone, it may be more possible than ever to use an Apple Watch with an Android phone.
 You still can't pair the two together, but thanks to watchOS 7 and Family Setup, you can now set up an Apple Watch on a friend or family member's iPhone, rather than having to have one of your own.
 You can then use the watch independently, though some features will be missing.
 Still, which ones are missing can depend on the Family Setup settings.

 You might also need to trust your friend or family member not to look at your Apple Watch activity, so you at least have some sense of privacy.
 Family Setup is really intended for parents to keep track of their children (by giving the child an Apple Watch controlled by the parent.)

-Still, while Family Setup makes independent Apple Watch use more possible than ever, it's not a solution for people looking for true blue watch independence.
+So, while Family Setup makes independent Apple Watch use more possible than ever, it's not a solution for people looking for true blue watch independence.

 Hope for the future